Dofus Arena

 Dofus Arena (also known as "Arena Confrontation") was a free turn-based strategic online game and was the second game of Ankama Games.
 It was a PvP (Player versus player) game based on the story of Dofus.
 Dofus Arena incarnates the essence of DOFUS's gameplay, featuring increasingly difficult tactical fights.
-As a coach, each player creates and manages his own unique team of characters, enabling him to face opponents of all kinds, in different elements.
+As a coach, each player creates and manages their own unique team of characters, enabling him to face opponents of all kinds, in different elements.

 The game was closed in October, 2014.

 Gameplay

 Team Creation

 Every player makes a team of which the sum of the value of every fighter, spell, equipment and penalty does not exceed 6000 kama.
 Teams compose of 2 to 6 fighters, with the average being 4-5.

 Classes

 There are 12 classes, all of them a form of human, each with 10 spells available to them.
 Spells serve mainly to deal damage, but there are also plenty of spells that change stats (either positive or negative), debuff, heal, throw, change place, push, attract, summon or globally affect the game.